bchugg/stat-map/index.md

 Or if you're interested in the philosophical foundations of statistics:
 - The [[foundations of statistics]] or arguments therein, like [[Fisher's paradigm]] versus the [[Neyman-Pearson paradigm|NP paradigm]] or why [[current statistical practice combines the Fisherian and Neyman-Pearson perspectives]].
-- Various statistical schools of thoughts and their methods (non-contradictory): [[Bayesian statistics]], [[frequentist statistics]], and [[game-theoretic statistics]]
+- Various statistical schools of thoughts and their methods (non-contradictory): [[Bayesian statistics]], [[frequentist statistics]], and [[game-theoretic statistics]].
-- Various philosophies of probability (very much contradictory): [[Bayesian interpretation of probability]], [[frequentist interpretation of probability]],  [[instrumentalist theory of probability]]
+- Various philosophies of probability (very much contradictory): [[Bayesian interpretation of probability]], [[frequentist interpretation of probability]], [[instrumentalist theory of probability]].
-- More than you wanted to know about [[issues with p-values|some philosophical issues with p-values]]
+- More than you wanted to know about [[issues with p-values|some philosophical issues with p-values]].

 # Why make this?

 1. Writing helps me digest and aggregate information.
 You haven't truly understood something until you can teach it, and you can't teach it until you can write it down coherently.
 2. You can know a lot of material but not know how it's connected.
 The best researchers don't simply have detailed knowledge of many ideas, they have a mental map of how all these areas fit together.
-This is my exported mental map.
+This is my exported (very much incomplete) mental map.
 3. Emphasizing the connections between topics helps you spot patterns.
 Similar techniques are often used in different areas.
 4. It helps you spot holes in the literature.
 Writing down what is known helps carve out what is unknown.